webfm/defect-app/defect-permission.md

 or

-    if defect is created by user
+    if defect is created by user's team
     DEFECTS_CLOSE